FRC2834/blackhawks-scouting/docs/tps.md

 ## Overview

 [**The Purple Standard (TPS)**](https://github.com/HarkerRobo/the-purple-standard) "is a unified, community-driven standard for FRC scouting data."
-Since v2024.1, Black Hawks Scouting supports exporting data in the TPS format through a separate `config-tps.json` configuration and a TPS Exporter tool.
+Since v2024.1, Black Hawks Scouting supports exporting data in the TPS format through a separate `config-tps.json` configuration and an integrated TPS Exporter tool.

 ## Enabling